 I'm a digital journalist with a print heart

-And that's only fitting, considering I spent three years at Men's Health magazine in the research department before moving to MensHealth.com.
+And that's only fitting, considering I spent three years at Men's Health magazine in the research department before moving to writing and editing (first at MensHealth.com, then at Runner's World and Bicycling, and currently at SELF.)
 That meant fact checking everything from directions on how to tie a bowtie to the exact concentration of tetrahydrocannabinol in a pack of gummies.
 If it was in the mag between 2011 to 2014, chances are pretty good I vetted it.
 And that precision, accuracy, and attention to detail is something that has remained at the core of my digital work, too.

 I write eye-grabbing headlines—but you'll be glad you clicked on them